loreanvictor/tmplr/README.md

 <br>

-A reusable recipe is always copied to a temporary directory located in the root of the project (current working directory).
-This means you can access all files using `../wherever`.
-Alternatively, you can use `{{ filesystem.scope }}` to provide addresses from the root of the project, regardless of where your recipe is located:
+A reusable recipe is copied to a temporary directory located in the root of the project (current working directory).
+Access files in the host project using `../some-file`, or use `{{ filesystem.scope }}` to provide addresses from the root of the project:

 ```yaml
 steps: